onsala-space-observatory/astromorph/astromorph_usage_guide.md

 ## Pipeline

 ### Training
-The pipeline needs to be provided with a settings file, by using the following command (The filename still needs to be changed in the code.)
+The pipeline needs to be provided with a settings file, by using the following command.
 ```bash
 python astromorph/src/pipeline_training.py -c settings.toml
 ```